MichielBontenbal/ollama_master/README.md

 # ollama_master
-The repo for the lecture notes and notebooks for my ollama workshop in the Master Applied AI
+The repo for the lecture notes and notebooks for my ollama workshop in the Master Applied AI - 12 dec 2024